-Facebook feeds, Twitter posts, Reddit, a 95% overall Rotten Tomato’s score and just about every entertainment news outlet declares Netflix original series, “Stranger Things”, a massive hit for Netflix.
+Facebook feeds, Twitter posts, Reddit, a 95% overall Rotten Tomato’s score and just about every entertainment news outlet declares Netflix original series, “Stranger Things”, a massive hit.
 And what’s not to like?
 The entire series is like a bubbling cauldron of nostalgic stew.
 Starting with your base ingredient of the Steve’s, Spielberg and King, add a dollop of Carpenter, mix in some Reiner for good measure and you got yourself a monster show.
 Like, literally.
 There’s a giant monster in it.

 The plot center’s around the disappearance of a boy in small town, Indiana.
 When his best friends, a gnarly band of misfits, go out in search of him, they stumble upon a strange, semi-mute girl, with telekinetic abilities.
 Que the mad scientists, government cover-ups, more disappearances and you get the idea.

 Though Stranger Things is listed as an original series, there’s nothing truly original about it, save for the soundtrack.
 Which really is quite good.
-Created, written and directed by Matt and Ross Duffer (aka the Duffer Brothers), Stranger Things, is a well done homage to 80’s genre films that were done better.
+Created, written and directed by Matt and Ross Duffer (aka the Duffer Brothers), Stranger Things, is a well done hommage to 80’s genre films that were, frankly, done better.
 Too harsh?
 Alright, raise your hand if you would trade films like, “The Goonies”, “ET”, “Stand By Me”, “The Thing”, “Poltergeist” or anything from that 80’s wheelhouse, for Stranger Things.
 I know I wouldn’t, but that doesn’t mean I didn’t enjoy the series anyway.

-Let's not wax poetic here, the 80's were somewhat regrettable, yet they undeniably had those unforgettable coming of age films that all knew the key ingredient to making those films pure magic.
+But let's not wax poetic here, the 80's were somewhat regrettable, yet they undeniably had those unforgettable coming of age films that all knew what the key ingredient to making those films pure magic.
 Casting.
 Back then, director’s found the right kids for the right films and today we can’t imagine those films without them.
 It’s why remakes are soooooo painful.
 I never wanted to see a young, Shia LaBeouf, try and pull off a, Teddy Duchamp, or Zac Efron, channel his inner Goonie.
 Hard pass!
 Thankfully, the Duffer’s understood that as well and cast their show accordingly.